DrCBeatz/master-theorem/README.md

 - a = 4, b = 2, k = 2
 - a = 4, b = 2, k = 3

-You can also choose from various preset algorithms (e.g., binary search or merge sort) by clicking the 'Choose Algorithm or Enter Values' select field, then click 'Evaluate'.
+You can also choose from various preset algorithms (e.g., binary search or merge sort) by clicking the 'Enter Values or Choose Algorithm' select field, then click 'Evaluate'.
 You'll be able to see sample code and a description of the algorithm below the evaluation.

 ## How to install locally